 - Easy to transport to allow remote charging

-- Typical charging time for full charge is 15 hours
+- Typical charging time for a full charge is 15 hours

-- Most basic charge system with no interface
+- Most basic charge systems with no interface

 - No ability to select charge cycle to avoid top peak usage